 Develop self-confidence: Studying Law is an empowering experience.
 You will often work in groups and actively participate in debates and discussions.
 These are fantastic environments for nurturing positive self-esteem and confidence.

 I absolutely love studying at Bangor.
 The staff are very supportive and the course content is so interesting.
 Many of the lecturers are leaders in their field and this is reflected in the high quality of teaching we receive.

 Our Law degrees prepare you for your future career – be it in law, business, management, government, accountancy, advisory bodies, tax and banking, insurance, lecturing and teaching, policy and charity work, international work, and so much more.

-Here in Bangor Law School, we help you to learn the essential skills for your future career – legal knowledge, problem solving, critical thinking, professional research and information management skills, time management, public speaking and presentation skills, professional networking - and, of course, teamwork.
+We help you to learn the essential skills for your future career – legal knowledge, problem solving, critical thinking, professional research and information management skills, time management, public speaking and presentation skills, professional networking - and, of course, teamwork.

 Our Research in Law

 Our lecturers are research active.
 Many of our staff have also been previously employed as professionals within the legal sector in roles such as judge, solicitor and magistrate.
 This means that all your lecturers are at the cutting-edge of knowledge in their subject areas.
 Why is this important?
 It enables us to bring teaching to life and provide you with the most up-to-date thinking in class.

 Coupled with this rich combination of backgrounds, staff members’ research reflects varied interests and expertise in fields such as Human Rights Law, International Law, Corporate Finance Law, Maritime Law, Commercial Law, Criminal Law, Company Law, Administrative Law, Child and Family Law, and Intellectual Property Law.